Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 Important safety information:

-- Talk with your doctor or pharmacist about all of your asthma medicines and how to use them.
-Do not start, stop, or change the dose of any asthma medicine unless your doctor tells you to.
+- Talk with your doctor or pharmacist about all of your asthma or hive medicines and how to use them.
+Do not start, stop, or change the dose of any asthma or hive medicine unless your doctor tells you to.

-- It may take several months for Xolair to work.
+- Your symptoms may not get better right away after you take Xolair.
+It may take several months for Xolair to work.

 - Use caution if you switch from an oral steroid (eg, prednisone) to Xolair.
 It may take several months for your body to make enough natural steroids to handle events that cause physical stress.
 Such events may include injury, surgery, infection, loss of blood electrolytes, or a sudden asthma attack.
 These may be severe and sometimes fatal.
 Contact your doctor right away if any of these events occur.
 You may need to take an oral steroid (eg, prednisone) again.
 Carry a card at all times that says you may need an oral steroid (eg, prednisone) if any of these events occur.